Get the latest project updates – Join our mailing list.

 Through previous studies, engagement with species experts and engagement with stakeholders, the project has developed a range of practices to minimise impacts on Leadbeater’s Possum.

 The Warburton Mountain Bike Destination is set in a unique and sensitive environment which is highly valued for its biodiversity and beauty.
 Protecting the area’s natural and cultural environment and minimising potential impacts is central to the project’s development.

-The EES will include assessment of potential effects on native vegetation including large old trees, ecological communities and fauna and flora species listed under relevant Commonwealth and State environmental protection legislation.
+The EES included assessment of potential effects on native vegetation including large old trees, ecological communities and fauna and flora species listed under relevant Commonwealth and State environmental protection legislation.

 The project has been designed to avoid impacting on heritage sites.
 There are five heritage places in or near the project area, with the trails intersecting two of these places.
 Heritage specialists have been engaged to advise on design and construction methods, to ensure these areas are protected.
-Cultural and historic heritage will be assessed as part of the project EES.
+Cultural and historic heritage has been assessed as part of the project EES.

 Surveying has been undertaken to confirm the boundary of the cemetery and ensure the proposed trails do not fall within this.

 When complete, it is estimated the project will attract 128,000 visitors to Warburton each year, participating in 222,000 rides.

 The aim of the Warburton Mountain Bike Destination is to deliver a range of positive opportunities for the region, by facilitating tourism and associated economic and jobs growth and enhancing the health and wellbeing of the community.